 If MUST_CHANGE is specified, CHECK_EXPIRATION and CHECK_POLICY must be set to ON.
-Otherwise, the statement will fail.
+Otherwise, the statement fails.

 If CHECK_POLICY is set to OFF, CHECK_EXPIRATION cannot be set to ON.
 An ALTER LOGIN statement that has this combination of options will fail.

-Setting CHECK_POLICY = ON will prevent the creation of passwords that are:
+Setting CHECK_POLICY = ON prevents the creation of passwords that are: